openvinotoolkit/openvino/docs/ops/detection/DeformablePSROIPooling_1.md

 **Detailed description**: [Reference](https://arxiv.org/abs/1703.06211).

 *DeformablePSROIPooling* operation takes two or three input tensors: with position score maps, with regions of interests (ROI, box coordinates) and an optional tensor with transformation values (normalized offsets for ROI bins coordinates).
-If only two inputs are provided, position sensitive pooling with regular ROI bins position is calculated (non deformable).
+If only two inputs are provided, position sensitive pooling with regular ROI bins position is calculated (non-deformable).
 If third input is provided, each bin position is transformed by adding corresponding offset to the bin left top corner coordinates.
-Third input values are usually calculated by regular position sensitive pooling layer, so non deformable mode (DeformablePSROIPooling with two inputs).
+Third input values are usually calculated by regular position sensitive pooling layer, so non-deformable mode (DeformablePSROIPooling with two inputs).

-The ROI coordinates are specified as five element tuples: *[batch_id, x_1, y_1, x_2, y_2]* in absolute values.
+The ROI coordinates are specified as five element tuples: `[batch_id, x_1, y_1, x_2, y_2]` in absolute values.

 **Attributes**

 * *output_dim*

-  * **Description**: *output_dim* is the number of output channels, size of output `C` dimension.
+  * **Description**: *output_dim* is the number of the output channels, size of output `C` dimension.
   * **Range of values**: a positive integer
   * **Type**: `int`
   * **Default value**: None